Guy de Saint-Gelais: Ambitious projects

-In a second memorandum he discussed the conquest of Bretagne.
+In a second memorandum he discussed the conquest of Brittany.
 He proposed the seigneur de Chasteauneuf, governor of Brest be bribed so the Spanish might establish themselves in the city.
 To win over the Bretons he proposed appealing to their nationalistic sentiments, and choosing the sieur de La Hautière as the new commander of the garrison of Brest.
-Philip would distribute gold chains, as was the habit of the ducs de Bretagne.
+Philip would distribute gold chains, as was the habit of the dukes of Brittany.
 Moving on from Brest he would secure Port Navalo which was governed by La Hautière's brother Montigny.
 Lanssac proposed securing Montigny's loyalty by taking his children hostage.
 With these ports being secured, 2,000 soldiers would be sent to claim Saint-Nazaire, through which they would control Maine.
 Indeed, Lanssac had not forgotten his bitter rivalry with Boisdauphin.
 Lanssac would take command of these 2,000 soldiers, and Saint-Nazaire would be returned to the duc de Mercœur.
 Lanssac then envisioned capturing the château d'Ancenis, a possession of the captive ligueur duc d'Elbeuf.
 Elbeuf could in Lanssac's view, sell the château to Philip in return for the payment of his 100,000 écus ransom.
-With Bretagne secured, Lanssac made it clear that the Breton's were an unworthy people, and should be treated "like Indians".
+With Brittany secured, Lanssac made it clear that the Breton's were an unworthy people, and should be treated "like Indians".
 Le Roux describes these memoranda as elucidating as much of Lanssac's vivid imagination as his temperament.

 Indeed, Lanssac compared himself to Columbus in these affairs.
 While the explorer had 'discovered deserts', he would bring rich kingdoms to Philip.
 Philip himself did not buy into Lanssac's proposals, an advisor of his describing them as 'more noise than substance' similarly though they were not dismissed out of hand.
 The king would however afford Lanssac a residence in Madrid, and a pension of 2,400 livres alongside various valuable trinkets.
 Not having achieved his goal, Lanssac returned to France, where he set himself up in Alan alongside his half-brother, the bishop of Comminges, in the comté de Comminges on the southern edge of the kingdom where he hoped to inspire the peasant ligueurs.